 Selecting a business location in Vietnam often comes down to seeing the pros and cons of Hanoi or Ho Chi Minh City.
 And for a good reason as those are by far the biggest and most important hubs in Vietnam.

 However, we also explore some alternatives.
 How about building up your business in the major maritime city Da Nang?
-Or Haiphong, industrial hub with population over 2 million people.
+Or Haiphong, an industrial hub with a population over 2 million people.

-Choosing location for the business usually comes down to the following aspects:
+Choosing a location for the business usually comes down to the following aspects:

 - Ease of access on infrastructure

 - Demand for your line of business in the area

 Here are the 10 biggest cities in Vietnam to consider:

 |City||Population in 2017||GDP per capita US$|

 |Ho Chi Minh City||8,426,100||5,428 (2016)|